South, Central America and Caribbian

 Click to view a bigger image!TAM 4

-A hilarious bag from Brazilian airline TAM.
+A hilarious bag from Paraguay airline TAM.
 Picture showing a merry-go-round spinning with the King in one of the planes.
 The King looks really dizzy and probably need this bag real quick.
 The picture is copyrighted by King Features Syndicate which means I'm not supposed to publish it here?
 Let them sue me!
 Thanks to Senno van der Velde.

 Click to view a bigger image!TAM 5